Once upon a time, buying an iPad just meant buying the iPad. There was one model, and nothing else on the market came close to it.

-Apple's latest iPad is a bit trimmed down from the iPad Pro, expectedly, given the price difference.
-The A10 Fusion processor here is a smidge behind the A10X Fusion in the Pro models, although there shouldn’t be much of a performance difference in day-to-day usage.
+The latest version is trimmed down from the iPad Pro, expectedly, given the price difference.
+The A10 Fusion processor here isn’t as powerful as the A12X Bionic chip inside the Pro models or the standard A12 in the others, although for standard day-to-day tasks there shouldn’t be a dramatic performance difference.
 The screen lacks anti-reflective coating, so it's not quite as much of a pleasure to look at in bright lighting.
-Likewise, the stereo speakers don't hold up to the four speakers on the Pro models, and the 8MP camera here is a bit dated.
+Likewise, the stereo speakers don't hold up to those on the Pro models, and the 8MP camera here is a bit dated.

 But the addition of Apple Pencil support in the 2018 model is an enormous upgrade for anyone who wants to jot down notes, sketch, annotate documents, or scribble to their heart's content.
-The Pencil is still pretty pricey at £89, but at least the total buy-in for a compatible model has dropped considerably.
+The first-gen Pencil is still pretty pricey at £89, but at least the total buy-in for a compatible model has dropped considerably.
 It is lacking the Smart Connector for other accessories, however.

 Buy the iPad (2018) if… you want a well-rounded, well-priced tablet with Pencil support